Rugby game turns violent: Supporters clash on field with knives, team van shot at

 The witness said the Hawke’s Bay Rugby referee asked supporters to leave the field or he would end the game and when they didn’t, the game was abandoned.

-The teams went back to their changing rooms and YMP and their supporters then left the park, but were followed by Tamatea Arikinui supporters who were hanging out of vehicles, brandishing weapons, the witness said.
+The witness said the teams went back to their changing rooms and YMP and their supporters then left the park, but were followed by people who were hanging out of vehicles, brandishing weapons.

 “They were then chased by numerous vehicles of Mongrel Mob members and associates trying to ram YMP off the road, and they shot multiple rounds at their team van.”

-It wasn’t the first time Tamatea Arikinui supporters had acted in an aggressive or intimidatory way, but it was a significant escalation and shouldn’t be “swept under the carpet”, she said.
+She said it wasn’t the first time Tamatea Arikinui supporters had acted in an aggressive or intimidatory way, but it was a significant escalation and shouldn’t be “swept under the carpet”.

-A police spokesman said they were aware of an incident at a Hawke’s Bay club rugby game and would be able to provide more detail soon.

 “These issues are now being dealt with by the NZ Police, and we will leave it to the police to try and understand the facts and work through exactly what happened.”